-We believe that the church community is only whole when all are included.
-So it’s vital our church buildings and activities are accessible to people with physical or sensory impairment, learning disabilities, mental health issues, autism and other hidden disabilities.
+We believe that the church community is only whole when all are truly included.
+So it’s vital our church buildings, activities, and approaches are accessible to people with physical or sensory impairment, learning disabilities, mental health issues, autism and other hidden disabilities.
 We wish to provide the same opportunities for everyone.

 All Ability Services and Resources

 This is a monthly Fresh Expression especially inclusive for people who have learning disabilities and their friends and family which meet regularly at different locations in Devon.
 For further details please contact Ann Stuckey

 Go Sign is a great website for people who are deaf or who have hearing difficulties.
 It has resources and information about the Christian faith, events, churches and training to support Deaf people and others who use British Sign Language.

 Torch Trust‘s aims to enable people with sight loss to discover Christian faith and lead fulfilling Christian lives.

 Reaching out to Residential Homes/Day Centres can be challenging, which is why Rev Ann Stuckey has produced videos to help churches reach out to homes and centres for adults with special needs.

 This is about enabling the Church to become a whole community and is now on the second Sunday in September.
 Parishes can celebrate this and use the resources at any time of the year.

 Count Everyone In is an organisation that aims to inspire and equip churches to be welcoming and accessible to all.

 The Churches for All website has great advice on how you can make your church more accessible.